asmodeus812/elearning/misc-tech-topic/spring/spring-framework.md

     @Transactional
     public void doWork() {}

-    // this method is not annotated with the Transactional annotation and will not actually trigger the
+    // this method is not annotated with the @Transactional annotation and will not actually trigger the
     // annotation or transaction when calling doWork, this occurs only when calling the method internally from
     // the same bean, might want to look into AspectJ public void doWork2() {
         this.doWork()
+    }

+    // this one will bypass the proxy issue with spring, and run the method in a transaction, but the method
+    // that is going to be in transaction is obviously doWork3 not doWork, however since it is internally calling
+    // doWrok every action perormed by doWork will properly be executed within a transactional context
+    @Transactional
+    public void doWork3() {
+        this.doWork();
     }
 }
 ```